evanrobinson2/luna2-app/project-luna.md

     except Exception as e:
         print(f"SYSTEM: Error creating new server.log: {e}")

-    # 3) Re-init logging so future logs go into the new file
+    # 4) Re-init logging so future logs go into the new file
     #    (Close the old handler, create a new FileHandler, attach it, etc.)
     root_logger = logging.getLogger()

     # Remove old file handlers
     for handler in list(root_logger.handlers):
         if isinstance(handler, logging.FileHandler):
             root_logger.removeHandler(handler)
             handler.close()

     # Create a new file handler for "server.log"
     new_handler = logging.FileHandler(log_file)
-    new_handler.setLevel(logging.DEBUG)  # match your preferred level
+    new_handler.setLevel(logging.DEBUG)  # adjust as preferred
     formatter = logging.Formatter("%(asctime)s [%(levelname)s] %(name)s: %(message)s")
     new_handler.setFormatter(formatter)
     root_logger.addHandler(new_handler)